Characterizing Open-Ended Evolution Through Undecidability Mechanisms in Random Boolean Networks: Introduction

 Despite its ubiquity in the literature, there is no full consensus on how to define open-ended evolution (OEE).
-Some authors take the continual generation of novelty---the sustained appearance of previously unseen entities or behaviors---to be sufficient for a system to be labeled as \emph{open-ended}~\citep{soros2014identifying}.
-Others argue that OEE should be reserved for cases in which some notion of system \emph{complexity} can grow without an a priori upper bound, as seems to be suggested by empirical scaling laws across levels of biological organization~\citep{corominas2018zipf}.
-However, this immediately raises the methodological problem of how to define and measure complexity in a way that is both domain-independent and monotonically increasing along evolutionary trajectories.
-As a result, the literature distinguishes between variety-based and complexity-based conceptions, and more generally between multiple ``flavors'' of open-endedness~\citep{taylor2016open}.
-For our own purposes, we will operationally define open-endedness as the capability of a system to continually generate novel (without necessarily being increasingly complex) structures or behaviors without settling into fixed or cyclic states.
-In this way, given a system, we are interested in how to classify its dynamics as open-ended.
+Some authors take the continual generation of novelty---the sustained appearance of previously unseen entities or behaviors---to be sufficient for a system to be labeled as \emph{open-ended}.~\cite{soros2014identifying} Others argue that OEE should be reserved for cases in which some notion of system \emph{complexity} can grow without an a priori upper bound, as seems to be suggested by empirical scaling laws across levels of biological organization.~\cite{corominas2018zipf} However, this immediately raises the methodological problem of how to define and measure complexity in a way that is both domain-independent and monotonically increasing along evolutionary trajectories.
+As a result, the literature distinguishes between variety-based and complexity-based conceptions, and more generally between multiple ``flavors'' of open-endedness.~\cite{taylor2016open} In this manuscript we do not claim to resolve this definitional debate.
+Instead, we adopt a narrower operational target: the capability of a system to continually generate novel (without necessarily being increasingly complex) structures or behaviors without settling into fixed or cyclic states.
+This target captures a signature that is plausibly relevant to OEE, but should not be confused with a complete biological definition of OEE.